CloudWebManage/cwm-worker-deployment-minio/README.md

 Verify the logs Minio pod is ready

-Add the following the following to the default `.values.yaml` file (as described in using helm section above):
+Add the following to the default `.values.yaml` file (as described in using helm section above):

 ```
 # under metricsLogger: